JeremySBrown/EFCore/README.md

         return assignments.OrderBy(x => x.Day).ToList();
     }
 ```
-This is a complex method and we won't go into by line by line, but it essential builds of the DTO `AssignmentSummary` by querying the `CompleteChores` for a given child.
+This is a complex method and we won't go into by line by line, but it essential builds up the data transfer object `AssignmentSummary` by querying `CompleteChores` for a given child.
 It also makes use of some extra private methods which  you'll need to add in order to build the code.
 Add the following to end of the `ChoreRepository`.

 ```c#
     private static DateTime GetDateTimeThisWeek(DayOfWeek day)